Looking ahead to the grazing season

-According to KSU Range Scientist Dr. Keith Harmoney the old “take half and leave half” rule of grazing management is probably the most common and most important rule of thumb for rangeland managers to follow.
+According to KSU Range Scientist Keith Harmoney, the old “take half and leave half” rule of grazing management is probably the most common and most important rule of thumb for rangeland managers to follow.
 What does it really mean, though?

 Years of grazing studies have shown that animal performance and vegetative production are both at near optimal levels when grazing removes approximately 50% of the growing season’s top growth.
 This is also the level of removal that can be sustained over long periods of time without causing detrimental animal or forage production issues.
 At this level, the animal is using 25%, with the other 25% disappearing as a consequence of trampling, weathering, and other factors.